This page in brief ….

 Free will and consciousness

 Many cognitive scientists say there is no room in their science for genuinely (i.e. “libertarian”) free will, while human consciousness bewilders them.
 Yet we all experience what it is like to be “us” (consciousness) and we live our lives with an almost unshakeable belief that we are free to make choices and be responsible for our actions.
 Christians believe all humans are made in the image of God and deserving of respect and fair treatment, which seems to be in conflict with the cognitive science.
-So in this case the conflict is between science and universal human experience and religion.
+So in this case the conflict is science vs universal human experience and religion.

 Climate change